lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

 .. _standard scripts: https://github.com/lsst-ts/ts_standardscripts
 .. _tstn-010: https://tstn-010.lsst.io/

+Because this SAL Script is not going to be used as part of regular operations, and the functionality is still in development, it should be located in the external_scripts_ repository.
 To get started you need to clone the `external scripts`_ repository.

 .. prompt:: bash

   git clone https://github.com/lsst-ts/ts_externalscripts.git

-Development must be done in "ticket" branches so you will also have to create a ticket in `Jira`_ to track your work.
+Development must be done on "ticket" branches so you will also have to create a ticket in `Jira`_ to track your work.

 .. _Jira: https://jira.lsstcorp.org/

-Once the ticket is created you can create a "ticket" branch to work on, e.g.;
+Once issued you can create a "ticket branch" to work on that is consistent with the name of the JIRA ticket, e.g.;

 .. prompt:: bash